succession planning HR service delivery

 What to look for in compensation management software

-• visualization tools for creating charts and graphs that will also look good in Microsoft PowerPoint presentations;
+• Data visualization tools for creating charts and graphs that will also look good in Microsoft PowerPoint presentations.

-• analytical tools that give HR managers the ability to analyze data easily;
+• Analytical tools that give human resources management the ability to analyze compensation data easily.

-• the ability to run comparisons of wages by industry and geography; and
+• The ability to run comparisons of wages by industry and geography.

 Benefits of compensation management

-More broadly, the right mix of compensation can motivate employees to improve their performance, productivity and creativity, which in turn can boost the organization's revenue, efficiency and ultimately its profitability.
+• Productivity and performance.
+More broadly, the right mix of compensation can improve employee performance, productivity and creativity.

 Compensation management specialist role: Salary and career info

-In small firms, HR managers may double as compensation managers.
-But generally, compensation management is a distinct government-recognized occupation with a median wage of $125,130 in 2020, as reported by the U.S. Bureau of Labor Statistics.
-The lowest 10% earned less than $70,920, and the highest 10% earned more than $208,000.
+In small firms, HR managers often double as compensation managers.
+Generally, however, compensation management is a distinct government-recognized occupation.
+Compensation and benefits managers earned a median annual wage of $131,280 in 2022, according to the U.S. Bureau of Labor Statistics.
+The lowest 10% of these managers earned less than $77,230, while the highest 10% earned more than $217,650.

 The future of compensation management and benefits

-Compensation management has had to adjust to rapidly changing workforce priorities.
+Compensation management is having to adjust to rapidly changing workforce priorities.
 HR departments are increasing their use of analytical software to meet their DEI goals.
-They are analyzing compensation management data for wage disparities by gender and race, from entry-level positions to senior management.
+They're analyzing compensation management data for wage disparities by gender and race, from entry-level positions to senior management.

-Before the COVID-19 pandemic, wellness incentive programs, in particular, had a significant impact on employee compensation packages, and this role has only grown.
+Before the COVID-19 pandemic, wellness incentive programs had a significant impact on employee compensation packages, and this role has only grown.
 Financial support for the home office setups of remote and hybrid workers is also becoming part of compensation management.
 Remote work has also increased compliance issues as employees are increasingly located in multiple states and internationally.

-There are also benefit packages that offer employer-subsidized DNA testing, as well as flexible work options, phased return to work for new parents and reimbursement for adoption and eldercare consultants.
+There are also benefit packages that offer employer-subsidized DNA testing, as well as flexible work options, phased return to work for new parents and reimbursement for adoption and eldercare expenses.

 Continue Reading About compensation management